LaborLedger/smart-contracts/Introduction.README.md

 A teammate (or a few teammates collectively, via a multisig smart contract) may act in the _Project Arbiter_ role.
 ```
 Example:
-A member submit 160 hours for a week.
+A member submits 160 hours for a week.
 The _Project Lead_ believes it is too much and submits the adjustment for minus 80 hours (thus striking out 50% of the member hours).
 The member does not agree with the adjustment and opens a dispute applying to the _Project Arbiter_.
 The _Project Arbiter_ considers the issue and lowers the adjustment to minus 40 hours.